Phamhien77779/ruby-sgp4sdp4/README.md

 I'm not currently working on this code, and I'm not confident that the answers I'm getting are correct

-One important implementation goal I have is to leave the propagation code exactly as it is from the original source, as much as possible.
+One important implementation goal is to leave the propagation code exactly as it is from the original source, as much as possible.